nasa-petal/nasa_petal_snorkel/README.md

 # PeTaL Snorkel
 ## Overview

 This repository contains scripts, notebooks, data, and docs used for utilizing the snorkel machine learning model.
-This model uses weak supervision to label large amounts of training data using programmatic labeling functions based on rules.
+This model uses weak supervision to label large amounts of training data using programmatic labeling functions (lfs) based on keyword 'rules'.

 This README was last updated on 29 October 2021.